 Hirano topped himself with the prequel, Hellsing: The Dawn.
 After 6 chapters, he simply stopped in 2007.
 The Dawn didn't even have enough chapters to publish a single volume, so the series remains just a collection of 6 separate publications in 6 different Young King Ours+ issues.

-Hunter ◊ Hunter, from the author of YuYu Hakusho, was featured regularly in Shonen Jump for several years.
-Nowadays the series is on hiatus much more than it is not, with roughly one collected volume coming out every year and a half or so (JC titles typically put out six or seven volumes in that same amount of time).
-Delays have been attributed to illness as well as the author and his wife spending time with their child.
+Hunter ◊ Hunter, from Yoshihiro Togashi, the author of YuYu Hakusho, was featured regularly in Shonen Jump for several years.
+Nowadays the series is on hiatus much more than it is not (picking up the Fan Nickname" Hiatus ◊ Hiatus" in the process), with roughly one collected volume coming out every year and a half or so (JC titles typically put out six or seven volumes in that same amount of time).
+Delays have been attributed to illness, to the author being kiiiiinda hard to work with or to him and his wife spending time with their children.

 The manga of Neon Genesis Evangelion had been running since just before the anime started and it finally reached its conclusion in 2013, after 18 years of production.
 It averaged around one 6-stage volume a year (that's about one chapter every two months).
 There could occasionally be a full year in between chapter releases.